-Exhibit 3 on the next page presents the historical growth of the fund.
+Exhibit 3 presents the historical growth of the fund.

 After some tough times in the mid-1990s that were brought on by a crisis with the long-term disability (LTD) plan, the fund enjoyed steady growth.
 From 1998 to 2009, the Program accumulated total gains of more than \$88 million.
 As a result of this favorable experience, the Program's PSF increased from approximately \$4 million at the end of 1997 to about \$92 million at the end of 2009.
-The PSF has declined somewhat over the last four years in part due to continuation of the Trustees' strategy of returning funds to the membership through reduced rates and/ or enhanced benefits.
+The PSF declined somewhat from 2010 through 2013 then stabilized in 2014, in part due to continuation of the Trustees' strategy of returning funds to the membership through reduced rates and/or enhanced benefits.
 This strategy includes the following initiatives.